HQ20/contracts/contracts/issuance/README.md

 ## IssuanceEth

-It has the same structure and functionality as the `IssuanceAdvanced` contract, however, investments got through the fallback function (i.e., `currencyToken` is ethereum).
+It has the same structure and functionality as the `IssuanceAdvanced` contract, however, investments got through the `invest()` function, which is payable (i.e., `currencyToken` is ethereum).